 Equal Opportunity is and shall be provided for all employees and applicants for employment on the basis of their demonstrated ability and competence without unlawful discrimination on the basis of their race, color, national origin, ancestry, religion, sex, pregnancy, sexual orientation, gender identity, gender expression, age, disability, protected veteran status, or any other status protected by applicable state or federal law.
 This policy shall not be interpreted in such a manner as to violate the legal rights of religious organizations or the recruiting rights of military organizations associated with the Armed Forces or the Department of Homeland Security of the United States of America.
-For more information, call the Vice Chancellor of Human Resource Services/Affirmative Action officer at 573-882-4256.
+For more information, call the Director of Employee and Labor Relations at 573-882-7976.

 To read more about Equal Employment Opportunity (EEO) please use the following links: